Streptomycin: Side effects

 The most concerning side effects, as with other aminoglycosides, are kidney toxicity and ear toxicity.
 Transient or permanent deafness may result.
 The vestibular portion of cranial nerve VIII (the vestibulocochlear nerve) can be affected, resulting in tinnitus, vertigo, ataxia, kidney toxicity, and can potentially interfere with diagnosis of kidney malfunction.

 Common side effects include vertigo, vomiting, numbness of the face, fever, and rash.
 Fever and rashes may result from persistent use.

 Use is not recommended during pregnancy.
 Congenital deafness has been reported in children whose mothers received streptomycin during pregnancy.
 Use appears to be okay while breastfeeding.

 It is not recommended in people with myasthenia gravis.

 Mechanism of action

 Streptomycin functions as a protein synthesis inhibitor.
 It binds to the small 16S rRNA of the 30S ribosomal subunit irreversibly, interfering with the binding of formyl-methionyl-tRNA to the 30S subunit.
 This causes codon misreading, inhibition of protein synthesis, and ultimately death of the cell through mechanisms that are not well understood.
 Speculation indicates that the binding of the molecule to the 30S subunit interferes with 30S subunit association with the mRNA strand.
 This results in an unstable ribosomal-mRNA complex, leading to premature stopping of protein synthesis, leading to cell death.
 As human and bacteria both have ribosomes, streptomycin has significant side effects in humans.
 At low concentrations, however, streptomycin inhibits only bacterial growth.

 Streptomycin is an antibiotic that inhibits both Gram-positive and Gram-negative bacteria, and is therefore a useful broad-spectrum antibiotic.
+However, bacteria may add adenyl groups to streptomycin, destroying it.